Creating Base Maps With ArcGIS Pro

 For this example:

-- Adjacent states are given a moderate gray fill and slightly darker border because they are only there for geographic context.
-They are at the bottom of the drawing order.
+- States are given a moderate gray fill and slightly darker border because they are only there for geographic context.

 - County borders are made very light gray to reflect their low priority.